 Patterns also play a vital role in the design of UI.
 Well, there is a general proportionality that designers use the Z pattern most of the time.
 Most websites are designed in this way, and the whole design pattern is inclined towards rolling downwards.

 A Z-pattern is used by designers for layouts that have less text and more visuals.
 Viewers scan over the top of the page, then diagonally down to the other corner, using this pattern.
 The bottom is then scanned in the same manner as the top.

 The principle is founded on the assumption that individuals are more likely to see disparate pieces as a whole rather than each one separately.
 The human brain organizes the images it perceives into something coherent that it can understand.
 It could, for example, assist you in deciding where to place certain pieces in UX when you’ve previously applied the scale and contrast concepts.

-We hope this article will help you to understand more about the UX design strategies, if you have any questions and suggestions we would love to hear from you.
+We hope this article will help you to understand more about UX design strategies, if you have any questions or suggestions we would love to hear from you.